QUICK START GUIDE

 A Coodinator in your region will contact you shortly.
 In the meantime, please check your email inbox for an important confirmation email from CORAC.

-To get login credentials for access to our Community Forum and other members-only content (such as Charlie’s meeting details and presentation videos), please be sure to register by clicking the link below if you haven’t already done so.
+To access all the features of this site including members-only content with the ability to comment and download resources, please be sure to register by clicking the link below if you haven’t already done so.

-To help quickly become an engaged and confident member of our team, here are some other essential next steps to get you on your way.
+To help you become an engaged and confident member of our family.

 Connect with your regional coordinator

-If you have already completed and submitted the Volunteer Application, you should have received a confirmation email right away and/or heard from your Regional Coordinator within a few days.
+Questions, need asssistance?
+Or, if you have already signed-up to get involved, you should have received a confirmation email right away and/or heard from your Regional Coordinator within a few days.
 If you have not yet heard from your coordinator, you can locate your region below and get in touch with them via email.